Utah Healthcare Background Check

 Utah Board of Pharmacy Background Check

-The UBOP also requires applicants to submit to a search of the National Practitioner Data Bank (NPDB).
-The NPDB is a confidential information clearinghouse created by the federal government to improve healthcare quality.
-The NPDB collects and stores information on medical malpractice payments, adverse actions taken against healthcare providers, and certain other healthcare-related activities.
+Additionally, the UBOP mandates that candidates consent to a search of the National Practitioner Data Bank (NPDB).
+The federal government established the NPDB as a secure information clearinghouse to raise the standard of healthcare.
+The National Practitioner Data Bank (NPDB) gathers and maintains data on compensation for medical malpractice, adverse actions against healthcare professionals, and other healthcare-related activities.

-The UBOP’s background check process is a critical component of the Board's mission to ensure the safety of medications dispensed in the state.
-By performing these checks, the Board is able to ensure that only qualified and trustworthy individuals are granted licensure and allowed to practice pharmacy in Utah.
+The background check procedure used by the UBOP is a crucial part of the Board's effort to guarantee the security of pharmaceuticals prescribed in the state.
+By carrying out these checks, the Board may ensure that only competent and reliable people are given licenses and permitted to practice pharmacy in Utah.